redhat-performance/badfish/README.md

 ```bash
 badfish -H mgmt-your-server.example.com -u root -p yourpass --set-nic-attribute NIC.Integrated.1-1-1 --attribute LegacyBootProto --value PXE
 ```
-> [!NOTE]
+> [!WARNING]
-  * This action will trigger a reboot of the server to apply the changes.
+> This action will trigger a reboot of the server to apply the changes.
 Changes will be reflected after the reboot is completed.

 ### Get BIOS attributes
 To get a list of all BIOS attributes we can potentially modify (some might be set as read-only), you can run badfish with ```--get-bios-attribute``` alone and this will return a list off all BIOS attributes with their current value set.